PlutoZhang/Zowe-docs/topics/zoestartstop.md

 # Starting and stopping the Zoe runtime on z/OS

 Zoe has two runtime components on z/OS, the explorer server and the zLUX server.
 When you run the ZOESVR PROC, it starts both these components.
+The zLUX server startup script also starts the zSS server, so starting the ZOESVR PROC starts all 3 servers, and stopping it stops all 3.

 **Starting the ZOESVR PROC**